cosmos/cosmos-sdk/x/evidence/spec/06_begin_block.md

 - `DuplicateVoteEvidence`,
 - `LightClientAttackEvidence`.

-Moreover,these two evidence types are handled in the same way by the evidence module.
+These two evidence types are handled the same way by the evidence module.
 First, the SDK converts the Tendermint concrete evidence type to a SDK `Evidence` interface using `Equivocation` as the concrete type.

 ```proto
 // Equivocation implements the Evidence interface.